dhsorens/cce-token-contract/README.md

 The main, "admin" contract is `carbon.mligo`.
 Through this contract you can:
 1. Create a project
 1. Mint tokens for a project you own
-1. "Bury" a carbon token that you own
+1. "Bury" (burn) a carbon token that you own
 <!--1.
 Add a new token (zone) to your project -->

 When a user creates a project, they submit to the `carbon` contract a datatype containing distinct token ids (zones in the project) and metadata corresponding to each of the zones.
 The `carbon` contract will then deploy an FA2 contract specific to that project.
 The project owner (creator) can then mint tokens corresponding to captured carbon in each of their zones.